bradens17/bradens17.github.io/_projects/2022-04-00-Study-Robot-Companion.md

 I gained extensive knowledge through this project, starting with the utilization of an MSP430 microcontroller chip.
 The hands-on experience of soldering onto our custom board, despite my limited prior exposure, enabled me to develop proficiency after soldering the chip four times.
 I became adept at handling small components and familiar with using a heat gun for part removal.

 ## Firmware
 Additionally, I took charge of the firmware development for the project.
 We incorporated a stepper motor for yaw rotation, a servo motor for the mouth's opening and closing, LED eyes to convey emotions, and three limit switches for phone detection and motor cessation.
-All these controls were orchestrated using the MSP430 and Code Composer.
+All these controls were orchestrated using the MSP430 microcontroller and Code Composer.
+However the LED eyes require SPI communication which I did not have the functionalality to implement using the MSP therefore used an Arduino UNO.

 ## Computer Vision
 Incorporating computer vision for user movement tracking and task detection was another facet of our project.
-My partner led this segment, and I provided assistance.
+My partner led this segment, and I provided assistance for troubleshooting and design decisions.

 ## Mechanical Design
 The mechanical design was executed through OnShape CAD, and 95% of the components were 3D printed.
 We opted for a crocodile-inspired design for its cuteness and the symbolic concept of "eating" a phone, necessitating surface modeling for the crocodile face.